With temperatures rising, Bancroft offers creative solutions for parents scrambling to occupy the family during the extra-long days ahead.

 Families eagerly anticipate summer’s arrival all school year – and who doesn’t look forward to a few weeks of lighter schedules?
 But even those parents who jam-pack the kids’ summer schedules with camp, shore trips and overnights with friends aren’t immune to the inevitable cries of, “we’re bored!”

-As an Activities Coordinator with one of our region’s leading providers of services for children and adults with autism and other intellectual and developmental disabilities, I know how important it is to keep kids engaged throughout the summer – and really, throughout any school break.
+As Program Director with one of our region’s leading providers of services for children and adults with autism and other intellectual and developmental disabilities, I know how important it is to keep kids engaged throughout the summer – and really, throughout any school break.

 Play has so many benefits – helping kids learn when school isn’t in session, and creating opportunities for social interactions that keep them developmentally on track, too.